saucelabs/elemental-next/frontend/docs/updated-tips/63-right-click/python.md

 ## Summary

 To learn more about context menus, you can read [this write-up from the Tree House blog](http://blog.teamtreehouse.com/building-html5-context-menus).
-And for more thorough examples on working with keyboard keys and JavaScript alerts in your Selenium tests, check out tips [61](/tips/61-keyboard-keys) and [51](/tips/51-javascript-alerts).

 Happy Testing!